PART 40: REPARATIONS

 “You can, you know, believe whatever you like,” Chartreuse declared.
 “The fact remains, it’s true.”

 Corry hmphed, crossing his arms as he leaned back against the wall of Frank’s basement.
-Frank and Luci seemed to be doing some sort of repair work on the thing, while Tim, who was apparently mixed up in this as well, had been delayed.
-Which meant the Veniti twins were being brought up to speed by Chartreuse and Clarke, of all people.
+Frank and Luci seemed to be in the process of some sort of repair work on the thing.
+Tim, who was apparently mixed up in this as well, had been delayed.
+Which meant the Veniti twins were being brought up to speed by, of all people, Chartreuse and Clarke.

 Corry glanced sidelong at his sister – she looked skeptical, but it still seemed like she wanted to see things through.
 Fine.
-He shifted his gaze to Clarke.
+He shifted his gaze to Clarke, the tall boy seeming the saner choice.
 “So let me see if I have this straight,” Corry began.

 “Carrie found a time machine last September.
 Julie found out about it, shot Carrie, and then used the thing to time travel back to the year of her birth, where she died.
 Carrie’s present condition is related to the fact that Julie’s death was not supposed to take place.

-“Add to this a mysterious caller from the future, the rediscovery of your time device back here in town, and the fact that you need someone who was in Miami at the same time Julie was born to end up in the correct geographical location, and you get a rescue operation.
+“Add to this a mysterious caller from the future, the rediscovery of your time device back here in town, and the fact that you need someone who was in Miami at the same time Julie was born to end up in the correct geographical location for this rescue operation.
 Is that right?”

 “Yeeeeah,” Clarke said.
-There was a pause.
+He frowned.
 “I grant it doesn’t sound so plausible when you put it together like that.”

 “So me, Frank and Clarke would be trying to track down Julie in Illinois?”
 Laurie said, chewing nervously on her lower lip.

 “Right,” Chartreuse confirmed.
-“And we need you, otherwise they’d end up in the wrong place.
-Though even so, you’ll probably be, you know, several kilometres off where you have to be, that’s why you’ll bring, like, bicycles and rations and stuff along.”
+“We need you, otherwise they’d end up in the wrong place.
+Though even so, you’ll probably be, you know, several kilometres off where you have to be, that’s why you’ll have, like, bikes and rations and stuff with you.”

-“That’s going to be a problem,” Luci piped up.
-She turned.
+“A demonstration is going to be a problem,” Luci said.
+She turned, tossing aside a screwdriver.
 “Because even though we’re finally done here, I can’t see the machine holding up for more than two, maybe three time trips.”

 “How convenient,” Corry observed, rolling his eyes.

-“So you… you can’t prove it?”
+“So you… you can’t prove it to us?”
 Laurie asked quietly.
 Her gaze was pleading, but Frank and Luci shook their heads.

 “Well then,” Corry concluded, pushing himself away from the wall.
 “Either you are making this up, and trying to ridicule me and Laurie with your ludicrous tales, or you are serious, and thus hope to get my sister to participate in a potentially lethal trip, chasing after my bitter rival.
 Does the phrase lose-lose situation mean anything to you?”